Specialty crops, alternative crops, and value-added products can be a great way to earn money and profit for your small farm.

 02 of 09

-Specialty vegetables can mean anything from heirloom varieties of typical farm-grown vegetables, to using greenhouses or hydroponics to grow out-of-season crops, to farming medicinal and/or edible mushrooms, such as shiitakes or agaricus.
+Specialty vegetables can mean anything from heirloom varieties of typical farm-grown vegetables and using greenhouses or hydroponics to grow out-of-season crops to farming medicinal and/or edible mushrooms such as shiitakes or button mushrooms (agaricus).

 - Microgreens.
 These are tiny leafy vegetables grown from seed to eat.
 Common microgreens are beets, broccoli, Chinese cabbage, kohlrabi, mustards, and radishes.
-They are harvested when less than 2 inches... tall.
+These are harvested when less than 2 inches tall.

 - Peppers.
-If you're in a warm climate, you may want to grow specialty peppers, such as hot peppers like jalapenos and habaneros for salsa.
+If you are in a warm climate, you may want to grow specialty peppers, such as hot peppers like jalapenos and habaneros for salsa.

 - Sprouts.
-Pea shoots, broccoli sprouts, mung bean sprouts and more are all sold to consumers for topping salad or just eating by themselves.
-Sprouts grow very quickly but freshness is also a concern - they have a short shelf life.
+Pea shoots, broccoli sprouts, mung bean sprouts and more are all sold to consumers.
+Sprouts grow very quickly but freshness is also a concern—they have a short shelf life.

 03 of 09